jmdaemon/treeleaves/design/Tables.md

 ## Tables

-Our main table is the `Files` table.
+The main table of interest is the `Files` table.

 This table will contain all the main central data that we will base all other table relationships from.

-We will tackle the relationships of these types of tables in isolation both to make it easier to reason about certain properties of these tables, as well as being easier to manage.
+We will separate our main tables of interest and additional tables to make it easier to reason about their relationships, as well as being easier to manage.

+We will split our tables into the following types:
+- Main Tables
+- Subset Tables
+- Simple Feature Tables
+- Advanced Feature Tables

 ### Main Tables